TabbyML/tabby/website/docs/models/index.md

 Code Llama is a collection of pretrained and fine-tuned generative text models.
 Theses model is designed for general code synthesis and understanding.

-### StarCoder-1B
+### StarCoder-1B / StarCoder-3B / StarCoder-7B

-StarCoderBase-1B is a 1B parameter model trained on 80+ programming languages from The Stack (v1.2), with opt-out requests excluded.
+StarCoder series model are trained on 80+ programming languages from The Stack (v1.2), with opt-out requests excluded.
 The model uses Multi Query Attention, a context window of 8192 tokens, and was trained using the Fill-in-the-Middle objective on 1 trillion tokens.

 ### SantaCoder-1B